PrincetonUniversity/ILAng-Doc/verification/refinement.md

 ## General Information

 Refinement relation is specified in JSON format and is provided as two files, one referred to as  _variable mappings_ and the other as _instruction completion conditions_.
-The JSON format allows specifying data structures like map and list and support datatypes like string, integer and `null` (for empty field).
+The JSON format allows specifying data structures like map and list and support data-types like string, integer and `null` (for empty field).

 A map (similar to a dictionary in Python) has the following syntax:
 ```javascript